fullprofile/agridigital-status-monitor/README.md

 ## Getting Started

 These instructions will guide you on how to create a status monitor page and running on your local machine for development and testing purposes.
-**See Issue & Banner for notes on creating notices on status monitor page.**
+**See Issue & Banner for creating notices on status monitor page and banner on AgriDigital platform.**

 ### Prerequisites